jplind79/RCAT/docs/source/config.rst

          Two different periods is set here because a simulation of historic period will be compared with a simulation of future climate.
-More models can be added to the list, but note that the first model (e.g. model_his in the above example) will be the reference model.
-That is, if validation plot is True, and no obs data is specified, the difference plots will use first model in list as reference data.
+More models can be added to the section, but note that the first model (e.g. model_his in the above example) will be the reference model.
+That is, if validation plot is True, and no obs data is specified, the difference plots will use the first specified model in section as reference data.

      -  OBS
          If observation data is to be used in the analysis, you will need to